-A gluten free and vegan gingerbread apple cake that tastes so good you’ll want to go back for seconds and thirds?
+This gluten free and vegan gingerbread apple cake tastes so good.
+You’ll want to go back for seconds and thirds?
 It exists, and I am so excited to be sharing this recipe with you!
 With only a few simple ingredients, anyone can make this delicious cake for themselves or as a baked gift when visiting a friend’s house.

-I love how the entire recipe from start to finish only takes approximately one hour, give or take, and the result is a fresh, homemade cake – and nothing beats that, am I right?
+I love how the entire recipe from start to finish only takes approximately one hour, give or take.
+The result is a fresh, homemade cake – and nothing beats that, am I right?

 Substituting regular flour with gluten-free flour and oak milk instead of regular, this recipe was made to be gluten-free and vegan-friendly so that everyone can enjoy its scrumptious taste.
 Whether you have a gluten intolerance or not, and even if you aren’t vegan, I can guarantee you will still love it – that’s how yummy it is!

 This gingerbread apple cake is the perfect example of a hearty, rustic, and 100% shareable recipe.
 You will want to make this particularly during winter time when gingerbread-flavored treats are a must.
 Indulge in its subtly spiced taste and moist texture during the colder months to get the full “gingerbread cake” experience.

 Not to mention that the healthier ingredients in this cake compared to the other cakes out there make it a more viable choice for those on a diet.
 You won’t even feel guilty eating it!
 Knowing that it’s gluten-free will make it all the more special for those who can’t eat gluten (and there are plenty of other gluten-free recipes you can try, too)!